 Sadly, Harris passed away in 2015, but in 2020 the company was purchased by Portland-based musicians and studio technicians, Kyle Sears and Brandon Rush.
 Channeling the passion and ingenuity of the company’s founder, the 2020s are positioned to be a promising decade for Catalinbread.
-As we woodshed our tones and prepare for our return to the stage, these effects pedals can help us conjure the past and future of rock & roll.
+As we woodshed our tones and prepare for our return to the stage, these guitar effects pedals can help us conjure the past and future of rock & roll.
+The Karma Suture is one of the highest internet searched pedals on the market.

 Amp in a Box Style Pedals